I2P: Technical design

-I2P started in 2003 as a fork of Hyphanet (known back then as Freenet).
+I2P started in 2003 as a fork of Hyphanet, then known as Freenet.

 The network is strictly message-based, like IP, but a library is available to allow reliable streaming communication on top of it (similar to Non-blocking IO-based TCP, although from version 0.6, a new Secure Semi-reliable UDP transport is used).
-All communication is end-to-end encrypted (in total, four layers of encryption are used when sending a message) through garlic routing, and even the end points ("destinations") are cryptographic identifiers (essentially a pair of public keys), so that neither senders nor recipients of messages need to reveal their IP address to the other side or to third-party observers.
+All communication is end-to-end encrypted through garlic routing, and even the end points ("destinations") are cryptographic identifiers (essentially a pair of public keys), so that neither senders nor recipients of messages need to reveal their IP address to the other side or to third-party observers.

 Although many developers had been a part of the Invisible IRC Project (IIP) and Freenet communities, significant differences exist between their designs and concepts.
 IIP was an anonymous centralized IRC server.
-Freenet is a censorship-resistant distributed data store.
-I2P is an anonymous peer-to-peer distributed communication layer designed to run any traditional internet service (e.g. Usenet, email, IRC, file sharing, Web hosting and HTTP, or Telnet), as well as more traditional distributed applications (e.g. a distributed data store, a web proxy network using Squid, or DNS).
+Freenet/Hyphanet is a censorship-resistant distributed data store.
+I2P is an anonymous peer-to-peer distributed communication layer designed to run any traditional internet service (e.g., Usenet, email, IRC, file sharing, Web hosting and HTTP, or Telnet), as well as more traditional distributed applications (e.g., a distributed data store, a Web proxy network using Squid, or DNS).
 Although I2P is decentralized, it remains vulnerable to address-based blocking by censors operating only a small number of routers.
 A study in 2018 showed that a censor could block access to over 95% of known peers using only 10 strategically placed routers.

 Many developers of I2P are known only under pseudonyms.
 While the previous main developer, jrandom, is currently on hiatus, others, such as zzz, killyourtv, and Complication have continued to lead development efforts, and are assisted by numerous contributors.

-I2P uses 2048bit ElGamal/AES256/SHA256+Session Tags encryption and Ed25519 EdDSA/ECDSA signatures.
+I2P can use a wide variety of cryptographic protocols, with 2048-bit ElGamal/AES256/SHA256+Session Tags encryption and Ed25519 EdDSA/ECDSA signatures being the default options for services.
+Starting in version 2.10.0, a hybrid-PQ scheme of MLKEM+X25519 for symmetric encryption in some services is being rolled-out in testing and required to be implemented within I2P implementations, but an individual user must manually switch it from classical defaults.